Denis Donaldson: Reaction

 A statement by Northern Ireland Secretary Peter Hain referred to his killing as a "barbaric act", while Taoiseach Bertie Ahern condemned "the brutal murder" of Donaldson.
 Two shotgun cartridges were found at the threshold of the cottage and a post mortem revealed that he had died from a shotgun blast to the chest.
 The Republic's Minister for Justice, Equality and Law Reform Michael McDowell initially said that Donaldson had been shot in the head, and his right hand was also badly damaged by gunshot.

 The Provisional IRA issued a one-line statement saying that it had "no involvement whatsoever" with the murder.
 The murder was also condemned by Sinn Féin leader Gerry Adams.
 The Democratic Unionist Party leader Ian Paisley blamed republicans for the killing, saying that "eyes will be turned towards IRA/Sinn Féin on this issue".

 In May 2005, McDowell claimed to a US Special Envoy to Northern Ireland that he believed the outing of Donaldson as an informant was a message from the British government that it had another, more valuable, informant within the republican leadership.
 On 8 April 2006 Donaldson was buried in Belfast City Cemetery, rather than at Milltown Cemetery, the more common burial place for republicans.

 Investigation

 In February 2009, Gardaí announced they had a new lead in the inquiry into his death.
 On 12 April 2009, the Real IRA claimed responsibility for his death.

 In April 2016 two men, Patrick Gillespie (aged 74 at the time) and another man (in his 40s), were detained under the Republic's Offences Against the State Act.
 They were held in Letterkenny station and questioned.
 The man in his 40s was released without charge but Gillespie was charged with having in his possession information regarding the involvement of another person in Donaldson's killing, was granted bail and awaited trial.

 In 2019, Gardaí announced they would be charging a man with the murder of Donaldson, but did not release the name.

+Arrest of Antoin Duffy

+On 31 March 2026, 49-year-old Kincasslagh native Antoin Duffy was extradited from Scotland (where he recently finished serving a 17 year prison sentence for conspiracy to murder former Ulster Defence Association commander Johnny Adair) and brought before the Special Criminal Court to be charged with Donaldson's murder.
+Duffy was also charged with the attempted murder of Liam Copeland McGinley in November 2007, as well as the possession of firearms and ammunition with the intent to endanger life during both incidents.
+Duffy was then remanded in custody to face trial.